verghost/vlc-lua-docs/m/net/index.md

 ## `poll()`
 Polls file descriptor(s); similar to [poll](https://www.man7.org/linux/man-pages/man2/poll.2.html).
-Parameter is modified to include `revents` (returned events) which indicate what type of IO is available for the file descriptor.
+Parameter is modified to include `revents` (returned events) which indicate what type of I/O is available for the file descriptor.
 All events refer to [poll event flags](#poll-event-flags).

 ### Parameters